-Over 1000 accountants due to finish their training contracts in 2021 attended our CASSI & Barden Finance Leader events in 2020.
+Over 1000 accountants due to finish their training contracts in 2021 attended our CASSI & Barden Finance Leader events over the last year.
 Inspiring leaders from companies, such as Kerry Group, Paddy Power Betfair, CRH, Revolt and Icon Plc, shared their stories and gave their career, CV and interview advice.
 They answered a lot of questions, but you had more.
 We put your questions to our resident experts and here’s what they said:

 QUESTIONS ON MOVING FROM PRACTICE TO INDUSTRY (AND VISA VERSA)